-Long Island, New York is famed for its stunning, white sand beaches, its superb shopping in malls like the Americana, its mansions on the North Shore, and of course, the world-renowned Hamptons.
-If you're thinking of moving here, or if you have friends or family that are about to take up residence in Nassau or Suffolk Counties, here are some points to ponder before making the move.
+In New York, Long Island is famed for its stunning, white sand beaches, its superb shopping in malls such as the Americana Manhasset, its mansions on the North Shore, and, of course, the world-renowned Hamptons.
+If you're thinking of moving to Long Island, or if you have friends or family that are about to take up residence in Nassau or Suffolk counties, here are some points to ponder before making the move.

-In addition to making sure that the price of a house is within your budget, you will need to ask about the property taxes.
-These can raise your housing expenses because, depending on where you buy, they can be very high.
-I've heard stories of people who retired, paid off their mortgage, but then had to sell and move to more inexpensive areas because the property taxes were too high.
+In addition to making sure that the price of a house is within your budget, you'll need to ask about property taxes.
+These can raise your housing expenses because, depending on where you buy in Long Island, they can be very high.
+In fact, some have retired to an area and paid off their mortgages only to have to sell their home and move to more inexpensive areas because property taxes were too high.

-Long Island, New York has some beautiful, natural expanses.
-But it's also well-known for its traffic in places like the Long Island Expressway, which is jokingly called "the world's longest parking lot."
-(There was once a robbery in the Americana shopping center, but the thieves were apprehended when they got stuck in traffic!)
+Long Island has some beautiful, natural expanses.
+But it's also well known for its traffic on roads such as the Long Island Expressway, which is jokingly called "the world's longest parking lot."
+(There was once a robbery in the Americana shopping center, but the thieves were apprehended when they got stuck in traffic.)

 If you are moving to the island for a new job, make sure you try out the route from the house you're considering.
 Getting stuck in traffic can add extra time to what may seem like a short commute.

-If you're moving from a warmer area to Nassau or Suffolk Counties, you should think about the Long Island, NY climate.
+If you're moving from a warmer area to Nassau or Suffolk counties, you should think about the Long Island climate.
 Although the average temperatures may seem fine, remember that they're just the expected amount of heat or cold.
-Mother Nature doesn't always cooperate and in the summer, the humidity makes the already hot weather seem unbearable.
-And for those who have a problem with the cold, remember that the wind chill factor makes the already frigid temperatures seem much lower.
+Mother Nature doesn't always cooperate, and a windchill factor makes already frigid temperatures seem much lower.
+Even in summer, humidity can make already hot weather seem unbearable.

-Long Island and much of the surrounding areas are also home to snowstorms.
-Then there are events like Superstorm Sandy, which wreaked havoc on many Long Island communities.
-Some people were without electric power for weeks, and others, like many people who reside in Long Beach, had to evacuate their homes because of the severity of the storm and the consequent flooding.
+Long Island and much of the surrounding areas are also home to snowstorms and hurricanes.
+In 2012, Hurricane Sandy wreaked havoc on many Long Island communities.
+Some people were without electricity for weeks, and others, including many who resided in Long Beach, had to evacuate their homes because of the severity of the storm and the subsequent flooding.

-Long Island, NY has wonderful communities, some with large expanses of green grass, or with access to nearby parks or sprawling, white sand beaches.
+Long Island has wonderful communities, some with large expanses of green grass as well as access to nearby gardens, parks, and white sand beaches.
 But you should make sure that there are no major noises that will make your days or nights unbearable.

-When considering buying a house, make sure that you visit during the day as well as during the night.
-Go to the property on a weekend, but don't neglect to see what it's like on weekends.
+When considering buying a house, visit during the day as well as at night.
+Go see the property on a weekday, but don't neglect to see what it's like on weekends.
 For instance, you might find the perfect house that is located in a normally very quiet neighborhood.
 But if it's in proximity to a bar or restaurant, you might find the comings and goings on weekends to be a real detriment.